stephenhouser/qso-mapper/README.md

 1. Uploading local [ADIF files][adif] from a web browser for local display (default).
 2. Using the URL parameter to load a web-accessible [ADIF file][adif] and possibly share your QSOs and map.

 Both ways require you to get your own *access token* for the map provider you choose to use.
 The default map provider is [OpenStreetMap][osm] which is *open* but prefers you get map tiles from a third-party like [MapBox](http://mapbox.com).
+If you fork (or clone) this repo for you own use, you should really get an API key from MapBox and change the `mapTileFormat` in `qso-mapper.js` to your access token.

+The project stated using [Google Maps][gmaps] but that fork has not been updated.
+The code is in `google-map.js` and commented out in `index.html` (for now).
+[OpenStreetMap][osm] and [Leflet][leaflet] are used in the current branch.
+These are both *open* products.

 # Uploading Local ADIF File(s)